ChengfengTang/CS121/README.md

 • Stemming: use stemming for better textual matches.
 Suggestion: Porter stemming, but it is up to you to choose. ☑️

-• Important text: text in bold (b, strong), in headings (h1, h2, h3), and in titles should be treated as more important than the in other places.
-Verify which are the relevant HTML tags to select the important words

 • Your indexer must off load the inverted index hash map from main memory to a partial index on disk at least 3 times during index construction; those partial indexes should be merged in the end.